Nordic applicants: 15 April, EU/EEA + Swiss applicants: 1 March, Non-EU/EEA applicants: 15 November

-The Master's Programme in English Literature provides a comprehensive study of literature from across the Anglophone world.
-Courses highlight how literature shapes and is shaped by history, its relevance for contemporary issues such as climate change and conflict resolution, and its ability to challenge and refine a reader's ways of thinking.
-Building on a diversity of critical approaches, the program helps students refine their abilities to think analytically and creatively.
+The Master's Programme in English Literature provides a comprehensive study of literature from across the English-speaking world.
+Courses highlight how literature shapes and is shaped by history; its relevance for contemporary issues such as climate change, migration and social justice; and its ability to challenge and refine a reader's ways of thinking.
+Building on a diverse range of critical approaches, the programme helps students refine their abilities to think analytically and creatively.

 The master's programme in English literature gives students the opportunity to study a broad range of literary and cultural texts in English, while specializing in an area of their choice under the leadership of a researcher in that field.
 The English section can offer supervision in English, Irish, American and post-colonial literatures, and is particularly strong in the areas of romanticism, modernism, and contemporary literature.